T

 Table Mountain Aerial Cableway

 Ascend to the summit of Table Mountain for breathtaking panoramic views of Cape Town, the Atlantic Ocean, and surrounding landscapes.
-The cable car ride itself offers a unique perspective as it rotates, showcasing the diverse flora and geological formations.
-Allow ample time to explore the summit's walking trails and viewpoints.
+The rotating cable car offers a unique 360-degree perspective as you climb.

 • Book tickets online in advance to avoid queues.